 to bring your working copy up to date.
 To find out what these

-letters mean, run svn help update
+letters mean, run svn help update.

 Now you can get to work and make changes in your working copy.
 It's usually most convenient to decide on a discrete change (or set of changes) to make, such as writing a new feature, fixing a bug, and so on.
 The Subversion commands that you will use here are svn add, svn delete, svn copy, svn move, and svn mkdir.
 However, if you are merely editing files that are already in Subversion, you may not need to use any of these commands until you commit.